admarty/macos-iso-builder/README.md

    * **macOS version** – Choose a version (*Sequoia*, *Sonoma*, etc.).
    * **Image format** – Choose `iso` for virtual machines or `dmg` for bootable USB drives.
 7. Click the green **"Run workflow"** button to start the build.
-8. Wait for the workflow to complete (this may take 10-60 minutes).
+8. Wait for the workflow to complete (this may take 10–60 minutes).
-9. Open the completed workflow run and scroll to the **Artifacts** section.
+9. Open the completed workflow run and scroll down to the **Artifacts** section.
 10. Download the artifact (e.g., `macOS_Sequoia_15.7.3.iso`).
-11. Extract the ZIP file to get your `.iso` or `.dmg` file.
+11. Extract the ZIP file to get your `.iso` or `.dmg.img` file.

 ---